tomzemp/help-app/README.md

 ![](help-app.gif)

+## Install

+A copy of this app for installation within DHIS2 is available in the releases section.
+In order to have edit permissions within the app, you need to have a user role named `Superuser` (note specific name) or be assigned the authorities `ALL`.

 ## Technical

 This project was bootstrapped with [DHIS2 Application Platform](https://github.com/dhis2/app-platform).
 Redux is used for state management.
 To run locally, you can fork this repo, run `yarn install` and then `yarn start`.
 The app was developed running node v14.15.4.